 Ionic 4 beta was released just a week back and it’s on same lines of Ionic 3.
-Some of the up-gradations that included in Ionic 4 are performance and build time improvements, powerful theming capabilities, multi-framework compatibility, brand new documentation, and Migrating your current application to Ionic 4 is like the transition from Ionic 1 to 2 they have also provided the migrating tool which also gets's the job done.
+Some of the up-gradations that included in Ionic 4 are performance and build time improvements, powerful theming capabilities, multi-framework compatibility, brand new documentation, The transition from V1 to V2 was the hardest transition to do of a major version, ever but with angular v2 to v3 was easiest because you are familiar with the angular.
+So with the new update ionic team improving the framework for migration and with ionic 4, they have provided the migrating tool that will get the job done.

 The main goal is to make Ionic a powerful framework for building mobile progressive web apps that have access to native device features.
 Ionic 4 brings with it some solid technologies, tools, and concepts such as Stencil, Capacitor, Ionic Native 5 and Ionic PWA Toolkit, With ionic 4 you will be able to use Ionic Components with React, Vue, Angular or with no framework at all.

 Now, Let's jump to what's new features and improvements introduced in ionic 4

 Ionic 4 brought some features like internal code refactoring with Stencil and alternative to use other frameworks instead of Angular but, for all intents and purposes, developers should be able to continue developing their applications with minimal impact.